Aml-Hassan-Abd-El-hamid/ai-lip-sync-app/README.md

         &emsp;&emsp;&emsp;&emsp;apply them to a practical problem.<br>

 I was given about 96 hours to accomplish this task, I spent the first 12 hours sick with a very bad flu and no proper internet connection so now I have 84 hours, let's go!

+Given the provided hint from the company, "You can refer to state of the art models in lip-syncing.", I started looking into the available open-source pre-trained model that can accomplish this task and most available resources pointed towards **Wav2Lip**.
+I found a couple of interesting tutorials for that model that I will add to this project latter.